Neptunians/uiuctf-2021-yana/README.md

 ![cache non-flag 1](img/cache_timing_nonflag_1.png)

-When trying a few more times, I perceive there is a variation, but in most of the rounds, the loading time is between 30-50 ms.
+When trying a few more times, I perceive there is a variation, but in most of the rounds, the loading time is between **30-50 ms**.

 Let's try the same with the known start of the flag: **uiuctf{**